Lightning-Flow-Scanner/lightning-flow-scanner-sfdx/README.md

 ```

 ### Configuration file:
-Create a _.flowscanignore_ file to:
+Create a _.Create a _.flow-scanner.json_ file to:
  - define the severity of rule violations.
- - specifying any exceptions to ignore in scan.
+ - specify any exceptions to ignore in the scan.

 #### Defining the severity of a rule
 Define the severity per rule as shown in the following example.
 If not provided the severity is 'error' by default.